 How does tubal ligation feel?

-What happens during incision sterilizations?
+What happens during a sterilization procedure?

 How will I feel after sterilization?

-have unusual discharge or odor from your vagina
+- Unusual discharge or odor from your vagina

 How long will it take me to recover after my sterilization?

 Your recovery depends on your general health and how your body reacts to surgical procedures.

 You can usually recover from sterilization within a couple of days, but it’s a good idea to take it easy until you feel better.
 Avoid lifting anything heavier than 12 pounds for a week after the surgery if you can.